WPDevelopers/embedpress/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).

-= [3.1.2] - 2021-08-24 =
+= [3.1.2] - 2021-08-25 =
-* Added: Some pro features into free feature
+* Added: Some pro features into free plugin
 * Fixed: Conflict with Web Hook plugin.
 * Fixed: Responsive issue for PDF embed.
-* Few minor bug fix and improvements.
+* Few minor bug fixes and improvements.

 = [3.1.1] - 2021-08-05 =
 * Added: WPML compatibility.